erikngigi/install-guide-archlinux/README.md

 # Arch Linux MBR Installation Guide.

 This is my personal guide.
-I recommend you to read the official [`installation wiki`](https://wiki.archlinux.org/index.php/Installation_guide).
-This guide will focus on `grub` and `MBR`.
-The purpose of this guide is to speed up the install process of `Archlinux`.
+I recommend that you read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide).
+The purpose of this guide is to speed up my personal install of `Archlinux`.

 ## Why Archlinux
 The `Archlinux` distribution gives you the freedom to `do it yourself`.